University of Lima

-It was founded in 1962 and it is considered one of the most prestigious and remembered universities in Peru.
+It was founded in 1962.
 The decision to create the University of Lima was made in the early 1960s by a group of university professors, along with commerce and industry representatives gathered in the Civil Association PRODIES (Promotion of Industrial Development through Higher Education).
 It was after two years of effort that they managed to start it.
 It officially started operating on 25 April 1962.
 At the beginning only had with 120 students in a small campus in the Jesús María District.
 Due to the university's quick growth, the campus in the Monterrico area of Surco was inaugurated to serve the university's space needs.

-Today, the University of Lima has over 20,000 students, 13 majors, a postgraduate school, a general studies program and a scientific research institute, international relations, along with many services for students, faculty, and the community at large.
+Today, the University of Lima has over 28,000 students, 14 majors, a postgraduate school, a general studies program and a scientific research institute, international relations, along with many services for students, faculty, and the community at large.

+Academics

+Faculties

+The University of Lima has 6 faculties and the General Studies Program in which 14 undergraduate programs are offered.